-Our three largest stockholders currently beneficially own approximately 50% of the outstanding shares of common stock.
-Accordingly these three stockholders acting together will have significant influence in determining the outcome of any corporate transaction or other matter submitted to the stockholders for approval,
+Our three largest stockholders currently beneficially own approximately 64% of the outstanding shares of common stock.
+Accordingly these three stockholders acting together will have significant influence in determining the outcome of any corporate transaction or other matter submitted to the stockholders for approval, including mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
+They will also have significant influence in preventing or causing a change in control.
+In addition, without the consent of these stockholders, we could be prevented from entering into transactions that could be beneficial to us.
+The interests of these stockholders may differ from the interests of the other stockholders.

-Holders of a majority of the outstanding shares of our common stock are parties to an agreement under which they have agreed to vote together in favor of nominees of three of our stockholders to our board of directors.
-As a result of their voting power, they will have the ability to cause those nominees to be elected.
+Holders of a majority of the outstanding shares of our common stock are parties to an agreement under which they have agreed to vote together in favor of a nominee of one of our stockholders to our board of directors.
+As a result of their voting power, they will have the ability to cause that nominee to be elected.

-Anti-takeover provisions of the Delaware General Corporation Law and our certificate of incorporation could delay or deter a change in control.
+Anti-takeover provisions of the Delaware General Corporation Law, our certificate of incorporation and Sohu's Stockholder Rights Plan could delay or deter a change in control.